bbatliner/vex2/docs/intro.md

-## Vex
+## vex

 ### Take control of your dialogs

-Vex is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
+vex is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
 You'll love vex because it's tiny (`5.1kb` minified and gzipped), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.

 #### Features